 QUESTION: Thanks so much for your reply!
-I was also wondering if you that these “failures” are not only leading to that specific fear, but also to a judgement of ourselves that we are therefore failures, which then can possibly lead to us fearing others judgement of ourselves because of our lowered self-esteem.
+I was also wondering if you that these "failures" are not only leading to that specific fear, but also to a judgment of ourselves that we are therefore failures, which then can possibly lead to us fearing others' judgment of ourselves because of our lowered self-esteem.
 I am also wondering if possibly other failures other speaking in front of people could possibly cause this fear.
-Such as a “failure” in another activity which then leads to a fear of people judging you, which will ultimately lead to a fear of public speaking.
+Such as a "failure" in another activity which then leads to a fear of people judging you, which will ultimately lead to a fear of public speaking.
 I also wonder if in these classes where you teach people how to get over their fears, whether you consider and use this as an effective way to help them understand and overcome their fear.

 |Answer:||Sabrina, sorry for the delay in responding.
-I just realized that you asked a follow up question (I thought it was a duplicate of the original question.)
+I just realized that you asked a follow-up question (I thought it was a duplicate of the original question.)

 Yes, fear not only comes from true "failures" but also "perceived failures."
 Once they occur, they will make self-confidence and self-esteem fall (at least a little).
 A perceived failure in one area can cause overall self-esteem to fall as well.
 For instance, when something traumatic like a physical attack or accident occurs to some people, they retreat and stop participating in other activities.